 A noncitizen may establish his or her residence, unless precluded by the Immigration and Nationality Act from establishing domicile in the United States.
-An unmarried minor alien derives his or her residence from the parent with whom the minor maintains or last maintained his or her place of abode.

 Nonresident students seeking reclassification are required by law to complete a supplemental questionnaire concerning financial independence status.
 The general rule is that a student must have been a California resident for at least one year immediately preceding the residence determination date in order to qualify as a "resident student" for tuition purposes.
 A residence determination date is set for each academic term and is the date from which residence is determined for that term.
 The residence determination dates are September 20 for fall and January 25 for spring, and June 1 for summer.
+The residence determination dates for the four stages of CalStateTEACH are September 20 (Stage 1), January 5 (Stage 2), June 1 (Stage 3), and September 20 (Stage 4).